ichimoku provides an R language interface to the OANDA fxTrade API.

 price[default “M”] the pricing component, one of “M” (midpoint), “B” (bid) or “A” (ask)

 server(optional) Specify the “practice” or “live” server according to the account type held with OANDA.
 If not specified, will default to “practice”, unless this has been changed by

 apikey(optional) string containing the OANDA fxTrade API key (personal access token).
-Does not need to be specified if already stored by
+Does not need to be specified if already stored as the environment variable ‘OANDA_API_KEY’ or by

 oanda_set_key().
 This argument is designed for specifying a function that returns such a string rather than the string itself, which could be potentially unsecure.
 This allows other packages that provide secure storage of secrets to be used if preferred over ‘keyring’